f2reninj5/progblack-summative-1/README.md

 > The response is a slightly transformed version of the response from the Last.fm API found at: https://www.last.fm/api/show/track.getInfo

 # GET /song/:song

+Used to search the [Last.fm](https://www.last.fm/api/show/track.search) database for a song.

 ## Path parameters